 - National Economic and Development Authority (NEDA)

-For further information, please contact Sam Mohanty, International Potato Center, firstname.lastname@example.org.
+For more information, please contact Sam Mohanty, CIP (firstname.lastname@example.org).